California Judge Orders Trump Administration To Reunite Migrant Families Within 30 Days

 In direct response to the ruling, and after a public uproar, President Donald Trump quickly signed an executive order, stopping family separation at the border.
 The executive order is meant to help authorities sort through issues as immigrant families are brought back together.

 The challenge facing the government officials is immense.
-There are more than two-thousand children currently separated from their parents, who now must be reunited with their families sometime within the next 30 days.
+There are more than 2,000 children currently separated from their parents, who now must be reunited with their families sometime within the next 30 days.
 There are a number of laws that place a limit on the timeframe a minor can be held in detention.

 Although the judge only mandated that the children be reunited with their parents, entire families may end up being released from custody due to other court rulings and laws surrounding the detention of minors.
 On the other hand, parents may end up waiving the rights of their children so that their families can remain together.
 Either way, President Trump’s administration only has 30 days to figure it out.

-If the child’s rights aren’t waved, the Trump administration may be forced to drop any criminal charges against immigrant parents as they near the end of their child’s 20 days stay in detention.
+If the child’s rights aren’t waived, the Trump administration may be forced to drop any criminal charges against immigrant parents as they near the end of their child’s 20 days stay in detention.
 This move will almost certainly encourage other migrants to attempt illegal entry into the United States.

 A former immigration judge, Arthur, stated that “until Congress reforms the detention laws, or the Trump administration successfully appeals the ruling, federal prosecutors may have no other choice.”